 Properly storing perishable foods like dairy products is usually no problem when your refrigerator/freezer is working as it should.
 However, problems affecting not only the quality of your food but the safety of it as well occur when the temperature inside the unit rises above safe or acceptable levels when the power goes out.
-Here are some helpful tips to keep food safe.
+Keeping Dairy Foods Safe is important – so here are some helpful tips to keep food safe.

 - Eliminate guesswork.
 Keep an appliance thermometer in the refrigerator and freezer at all times.
 Temperature is vital information to know during a power outage.